BriGuy451/Markdown-Notes-Collection/infrastructure/containerization/docker.md

 Nowadays, all of the core Docker networking code lives in `libnetwork`.
 It implements all three of the components defined in the CNM.
 It also implements native service discovery, ingress-based container load balancing, and the network control plane and management plane functionality.
 In order to meet the demands of complex highly-fluid environments, `libnetwork` allows multiple network drivers to be active at the same time.
 This means your Docker environment can sport a wide range of heterogeneous networks.

+> If you’re unsure about terms such as control plane and data plane, control plane traffic is cluster management traffic, whereas data plane traffic is application traffic.

 The simplest type of Docker network is the `single-host` `bridge` network.

 - **Single-host** tells us it only exists on a single Docker host and can only connect containers that are on the same host.